Carlos Esteban Fonseca

-Carlos Esteban rose to fame while co-hosting the hit television game show "Dame Un Break" alongside Dagmar.
+Carlos Esteban (born in 1960) rose to fame while co-hosting the hit television game show "Dame Un Break" alongside Dagmar.
 Also famous for his portrayal of a broke down family man in the "La Fiebre" television movie saga.

 His most famous role is in the 2005 film "Cayo", which started a huge cult following in his native island of Puerto Rico.